Mallika1405/E-Acc_Instrument_Transposition/README.md

 pip install -r requirements.txt
 ```

+## About

 ## 🎯 Purpose

-A 10-second pitch: ⚡ From raw audio to reimagined sound—transcribe, transform, and resynthesize music with precision.
-Whether it’s pitch-shifting or full instrument swap, this pipeline takes you from .wav to expressive .wav in a whole new voice
+A 10-second pitch: ⚡ Meet MuseScore+ — your all-in-one AI music engine.
+Go from raw audio to a brand-new voice in seconds.
+Transcribe with precision, manipulate with power, and synthesize with style.

-   - ✅ ***Accurate:*** high‑quality transcription using the **Onsets and Frames** model
+   - ✅ ***Studio-Grade Accuracy:*** high‑quality transcription using the **Onsets and Frames** model

-   - 🚀 ***Fast:*** **FluidSynth** baseline renders quickly with SoundFonts; great for demos and batch jobs
+   - 🚀 ***Blazing Fast:*** **FluidSynth** baseline renders quickly with SoundFonts; great for demos and batch jobs

-   - 🎚 ***Versatile:*** Transpose pitch, scale velocities, remap instruments via CLI or Python API
+   - 🎚 ***Fully Customizable:*** Transpose pitch, scale velocities, remap instruments via CLI or Python API

 ## 🎶 Proposed Project Pipeline